Poker Guide Hand Rankings

 No. Straights can only be in sequential order, for example 4, 5, 6, 7, 8.

 When two players have the same hand, the next highest card is used to decide the winner.
-If both hands are equal and a decision can’t be reached, it becomes a split pot.
-The pot is divided equally between the two players.
-If there is an uneven number of chips, the player closest to the left of the dealer gets the remainder.
+If both hands are equal and a decision can’t be reached, it becomes a split pot, which is divided equally.
+If the pot contains an odd number of chips, the player closest to the left of the dealer gets the remainder.

 Player One—Ace, Ace, 8, 5, 7